preddy727/AzureTerraformTemplates/README.md

 ## Custom Ubuntu Tomcat with Packer
 ### [Back to Excercises](#exercises)

+Start Here by reading the following document on how to build an Azure build pipeline POCtoPattern/Azure Build pipeline - Customized image in Shared Image Gallery.docx

 1. Create an Azure DevOps project

 2. Import the  Packer json into Azure repot